 Cervical Fusion of the Spine – Patients with GACI/ARHR2 should be evaluated by their doctors for cervical spine fusion (by way of lateral cervical spine x-ray) in advance of elective surgeries that may require intubation.
 Fiberoptic intubation may be considered as an effective technique for establishing airway access in patients with both anticipated and unanticipated difficult airways.
-Cervical fusion of the spine can cause back and neck pain, and reduced range of movement in the neck.
+Cervical fusion of the spine can cause back and neck pain, and a reduced range of movement in the neck.

 Calcific Enthesopathy – Calcific Enthesopathies can develop over time.
 This is when calcium deposits develop in the sites where ligaments and tendons attach to the bones.
-This may be inflammatory, and can cause pain in the area it affects.
+This may be inflammatory and can cause pain in the area it affects.

 If your child is having regular blood tests for GACI, the signs of ARHR2 may be identified long before any bone abnormalities or bone pain have appeared.
-Doctors of patients with GACI need to be aware of this and monitor patients appropriately for development of ARHR2.
+Doctors of patients with GACI need to be aware of this and monitor patients appropriately for the development of ARHR2.
 If rickets are not treated promptly, bone deformities may develop and surgical interventions may be necessary.
-A blood test that shows low levels of phosphate (Phosphate inorg.) and high levels of alkaline phosphatase (Alk Phos) can be indicators of ARHR2.
+A blood test that shows low levels of phosphate (Phosphate Inorg.) and high levels of alkaline phosphatase (Alk Phos) can be indicators of ARHR2.
 The creatinine to calcium ratio in the urine and blood levels of parathyroid hormone (PTH) should also be monitored in patients under therapy, to avoid overtreatment.

-Rickets can develop at any age and has been seen in newborn babies diagnosed with GACI.
+Rickets can develop at any age and have been seen in newborn babies diagnosed with GACI.
 If you notice that your baby is crying a lot or appears to be in pain when you’re changing their clothing or holding them, don’t hesitate to bring them to your doctor and ask for an evaluation for ARHR2.

 ARHR2 is treated with daily phosphorus and active Vitamin D supplementation.
 The phosphorus is typically taken every 6 hours to maintain proper levels in the body.
 Regular blood and urine tests are done to ensure the correct balance is achieved.
 Vitamin D3 (cholecalciferol) is often taken in conjunction with active Vitamin D (e.g. calcitriol or alfacalcidol).